defi-wonderland/handbook/sites/optimism/docs/processes/spec.md

 ### Invariants

-Properties that must always hold true in the system, covering state consistency, protocol rules, and security guarantees.
+Properties that must always hold in the system, covering state consistency, protocol rules, and security guarantees.

 ### Interfaces